How to Talk to Your Doctor About Low Testosterone

 Topical TRT is very bioavailable, with the levels getting up there, but I just don’t see a change in the clinical picture as I do with the injections.
 Troches are a nice alternative, provided you can adhere to the routine: twice a day.
 Half of us don’t even remember to take our daily vitamins, and so ingesting the right amount of troches can be difficult.

-7. Ask all the questions.
+7. Ask All the Questions, Please

 The consultation is a two-way communication between you and your doctor.
 The best way you can hold up your end of the conversation is to engage with your physician and be inquisitive.